Muttalib--Borodin ensembles in random matrix theory --- realisations and correlation functions: Realisations and extensions

-where $\Gamma_{\sigma}$ is a contour enclosing $\alpha_1,\dots,\alpha_N$, while $\Sigma$ is a Hankel like contour, starting at $-\infty - i \epsilon$, running parallel to the negative real axis, looping around the point $z=-1$ and the contour $\Gamma_{\alpha}$, and finishing at $-\infty + i \epsilon$ after again running parallel to the negative real axis. \end{prop} The proof of the proposition is by a standard argument for determinantal processes based on the joint probability density function \eqref{eq:jpdf_upp_tri}.
+The proof of the proposition is by a standard argument for determinantal processes based on the joint probability density function \eqref{eq:jpdf_upp_tri}.
 In \cite[Thm.~3(c)]{Adler-van_Moerbeke-Wang11}, the proposition for non-negative integer $\alpha_i$ under condition \eqref{IN} is proved.
 Since the proof does not use these additional conditions, it is also a complete proof to Proposition \ref{prop:corr_kernel_L}.